raviranjan0/myportfolio/README.md

 ## 🚀 Features :

-- **Project Showcase:** Discover details about my completed web development projects.
+- **Project Showcase :** Discover details about my completed web development projects.
 - **Skills:** Explore the technologies and tools I am proficient in.
 - **About Me:** Learn more about my background, interests, and experiences.
 - **Contact:** Connect with me through various channels.